aosnacz97/hawk-ai-website/README.md

 # Hawk AI Website - Next.js 15.5.2

-A modern, responsive website for Hawk AI - an AI-powered vision improvement app that helps users strengthen their eyesight through science-based exercises and smart 20-20-20 rule notifications.
+A modern, responsive website for Hawk AI - an AI-powered vision improvement app that helps users strengthen their eyes through science-based exercises and the 20-20-20 rule notification system.

 ## 🚀 Features